Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ### Magnetic Reconnection and Solar-Magnetospheric Coupling ###

 Why is a current sheet of the distant magnetotail of the earth to be thinned and why is a large amount of energy to be released ?
 This is typically observed as magnetic reconnection.
 There were many theories for the reconnection including from classical Dungey's theory to nuclear-fusion oriented anomalous resistivity.
-It is noted that Dr. Speicer in the mean time paid attention to inertia resistivity of thinning the neutral sheet.
+It is noted that Dr. Speicer paid attention to inertia resistivity of thinning the neutral sheet as a hypothesis.
 Some time later in 1995 (Ref.3), a particle simulation was executed to show the reconnection mechanism of different inertia of ions and electrons resulting in large energy release of earth's magnetotail.

 An electromagnetic particle simulation code is utilized for solar and magnetospheric space physics.
 Both electric and magnetic fields at low frequencies are solved by a slightly backward time decentering technique.
 Magnetic reconnection and the solar wind-earth magnetic field coupling are quite suitable for applying this simulation code.